joshbegley/nyt-latest/README.md

 `The three-judge panel has allowed the case to languish in a kind of legal limbo, catching the eye of some legal experts.`\
 https://nytimes.com/2025/07/15/us/politics/appeals-court-trump-contempt-el-salvador-deportation.html

-**PBS and NPR’s Last-Ditch Fight to Save Funding**\
+**PBS and NPRâs Last-Ditch Fight to Save Funding**\
-`As a vote to cut more than $500 million per year in federal funding nears, stations are making their pitches to lawmakers, listeners and “Viewers Like You.”`\
+`As a vote to cut more than $500 million per year in federal funding nears, stations are making their pitches to lawmakers, listeners and âViewers Like You.â`\
 https://nytimes.com/2025/07/15/business/media/npr-pbs-funding-fight.html

 **Adorning a Manhattan Loft With Hand-Crafted Inspirations**\
-`The designers George Yabu and Glenn Pushelberg collect an “inventory of ideas and thoughts,” including miniature Japanese vessels, handmade glasses and a vintage bar cabinet.`\
+`The designers George Yabu and Glenn Pushelberg collect an âinventory of ideas and thoughts,â including miniature Japanese vessels, handmade glasses and a vintage bar cabinet.`\
 https://nytimes.com/2025/07/15/realestate/home-design-inspirations-yabu-pushelberg.html